ducphan122/spring-food-ordering-system/Readme.md

 - Client Queries Status: Client checks order status via Tracking Endpoint and sees "Canceled" with insufficient credit message.

+### POST /payments/top-up
+- make a POST request to http://localhost:8282/payments/top-up, with body {
+  "customerId": "d215b5f8-0249-4dc5-89a3-51fd148cfb41",
+  "amount": 100.00
+}
+This should add 100.00 to the customer's credit entry and update credit history with type "CREDIT"
 # Saga Pattern
 **Definition**: A pattern for managing distributed transactions across multiple services, where each transaction is broken down into a sequence of local transactions.